jaredtumiel/fastpages/_posts/2020-08-08-free-energy1.md

 Which (check that you see this from above) looks like it’s saying that ‘free energy’ is equal to an average energy, minus something that looks a little like a continuous version of the entropy[^10].
 This version of the formula is something you’ll hear Friston refer to often, because it's analagous to the  **Helmholtz free energy** from thermodynamics/statistical mechanics.
 The Helmholtz free energy is defined as the difference between the internal energy and the entropy of the system (multiplied by the temperature, but ignore that here).
 Here the term ‘free energy’ acquires some physical sense, being the quantity of energy in our system that is available to do useful work.

+## Conclusion and Summary

+We motivated the Free Energy Principle with three big ideas about living organisms:
+- Eye on the (causal) prize
+- Macro-pattern, micro-random
+- All Reality is Virtual Reality

 In the next post, we’ll take the background we developed here and build on it.
 We’ll take a deeper look at the R and G densities and some simplifying assumptions that allow us to write neat versions of them.
 The result will show the deep connection between the Free Energy Principle and Predictive Coding in the brain.

 If something here doesn't make sense, is clearly wrong, or got you interested, let me know here or on twitter [@jnearestn](https://twitter.com/jnearestn)
 If you don't want to wait for the next post, [The Free Energy Principle for Action and Perception: A Mathematical Review](https://arxiv.org/abs/1705.09156) is the best place to start out on your own, and I owe it a great deal in helping write this post!

+---

+Special thanks to [Gianluca](https://twitter.com/qvagabond) for his detailed comments on drafts of this post

 [^1]: The good news is that the Jeremy Howard rule is holds: even if all of the math seems difficult, it will look much simpler in code